vad-oparin/radio-wazoo/README.md

    invoke build
    ```
    This processes files from `src_www/` and outputs minified versions to `data/www/`, which will be embedded into the ESP32 firmware.

+   To see all available tasks, run `invoke --list`.